sdjaeb/decker-pygame/README.md

 ### Automated Releases (CI/CD)

 This project uses GitHub Actions to automate the release process.
-On every merge to the `main` branch, a CI/CD workflow automatically:
+On every push to the `main` branch, a CI/CD workflow automatically:

 1. Determine the correct new version number based on your commit history (following Semantic Versioning).
 2. Update the version in `pyproject.toml`.